cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 Output of the .dnd file.
 ------------------------
 A common source of error when running a server: T-Coffee MUST output the .dnd file because it re-reads it to carry out the progressive alignment.
 By default T-Coffee outputs this file in the directory where the process is running.
-If the T-Coffee process does not have permission to write in that directory, the computation will abort...

-To avoid this, simply specify the name of the output tree:
+If the T-Coffee process does not have permission to write in that directory, the computation will abort...To avoid this, simply specify the name of the output tree (refers to the **T-Coffee Parameters & Flags**, in the **Output** subsection about trees).
+Choose the name so that two processes may not over-write each other dnd file.

- -newtree=<writable file (usually in /tmp)>

-Chose the name so that two processes may not over-write each other dnd file.

 Permissions
 -----------
-The t_coffee process MUST be allowed to write in some scratch area, even when it is ran by Mr nobody...
+The T-Coffee process MUST be allowed to write in some scratch area, even when it is ran by Mr nobody...
 Make sure the /tmp/ partition is not protected.

 Other Programs